getsentry/raven-python/README.rst

 Contributing
 ------------

-Raven is under active development and contributions are more than welcome!
+Raven will continue to be maintained for bugfixes and contributions are more than welcome!
+New features should only go into the new sentry-python SDK.

 There are many ways to contribute:

 * Join in on discussions on our `Mailing List`_ or in our `IRC Channel`_.